rsanchezmo/jaxer/README.md

 Jax and Flax Time Series Prediction Transformer.
 The goal of this repo is to learn [**Jax**](https://jax.readthedocs.io/en/latest/) and [**Flax**](https://flax.readthedocs.io/en/latest/) by implementing a deep learning model.
 In this case, a **transformer** for time series prediction.
 I have decided to predict BTC due to the availability of the data.
 However, this could be used for any other time series data, such as market stocks.

 > [!IMPORTANT]
 > This repository is yet under development.
-However, I am planning to complete it soon.

 The current logo was created by DALLE-3 from OpenAI using the following prompt: